FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/HOW-TO xDrip GLUCOSE-GRAPH für Watchmaker -(TIZEN & WEAR OS).md

 What you need: xDrip, Watchmaker, Tasker, AutoTools

-The watch faces can be found here: https://getwatchmaker.com/user/Bkd6tbYxr at the moment only the watch faces work: xDrip Diabadass mg / dl / mmol / l, xDrip Sugar Guardian mg / dl / mmol / l and Glucose Graph mg / dl / mmol / l
+The watch faces can be found here: https://getwatchmaker.com/user/Bkd6tbYxr at the moment only the watch faces work: xDrip Diabadass mg / dl / mmol / l, xDrip Sugar Guardian mg / dl / mmol / l and xDrip Glucose Graph mg / dl / mmol / l
 All others will be adapted to this new manual in the next few weeks and will then also be available.

 Please install the latest xdrip nightly from here: https://github.com/NightscoutFoundation/xDrip/releases